 Insight - Insight is a six hour alcohol education program, normally used as a sanction for a second offense.
 Curriculum was developed by Prevention Research Institute based on the Lifestyle Risk Reduction Model, the Trans theoretical Model, and persuasion theory; emphasizes changing participants' perceptions of the risks of drug and alcohol use and related attitudes and beliefs.
 This course is currently taught by state licensed professional counselors from the campus' Counseling and Health Center.
-Classes are scheduled by the Dean of Students office.
+Classes are scheduled by the he Vice Chancellor for Student Affairs office.